 Most legitimate credit counseling services offer a free initial evaluation.
 That can help you decide if you want to work with the counselor.

 6. Use a Debt Management Plan

 Your credit counselor may recommend a debt management plan, which is a form of debt consolidation.
 You will make one monthly payment to your credit counseling service.
 You may also have heard the term debt settlement plan.
-The difference is that debt management plans are administered by nonprofit credit counseling companies, and debt settlement companies are for-profit.
+The difference is that nonprofit credit counseling companies administer debt management plans, and debt settlement companies are for-profit.
 Both will pay your creditors and will negotiate to reduce your interest rates and balances.
-Be aware of the difference so you don’t get hit with a surprise bill.
+Be aware of the difference, so you don’t get hit with a surprise bill.

 - Consolidate debts without a loan.

 - Experienced professionals will negotiate with your creditors.

 - Creditors may stop collection efforts.

 - You can include all debts, not just credit card debt.